-Springridge Farm is a quintessentially charming Ontario farm that steals people’s hearts every year.
-It was established in the 1970s, and it’s still a mainstay in the region today.
+Springridge Farm is a quintessentially charming Ontario farm that steals people’s hearts yearly.
+It was established in the 1970s and is still a mainstay in the region today.

 Milton, Things To Do In The Town Centre

 Milton was essentially built around a Mill Pond.
-There is a 2.1 kilometre lightly trafficked loop trail surrounding the pond that people use to walk or jog.
+A 2.1-kilometre lightly trafficked loop trail surrounds the pond people use to walk or jog.
 Depending on your pace, it takes about half an hour to complete.

 Milton Historical Society Waldie Black-Smith Shop